Shahnaz Rahmatullah

-Shahnaz Rahmatullah (née Begum; 2 January 1952 – 23 March 2019) was a Bangladeshi singer.
-Her notable songs are Ekbar Jete De Na Amar Chotto Sonar Gaye, Je Chilo Drishtir Shimanay and Ek Tara Tui Desher Kotha.
+Shahnaz Rahmatullah (née Begum; 2 January 1952 – 23 March 2019) was a Pakistani and later Bangladeshi singer.
+Her notable songs are Sohni Dharti Allah Rakhay, Prothom Bangladesh Amar Sesh Bangladesh, Ekbar Jete De Na Amar Chotto Sonar Gaye, Je Chilo Drishtir Shimanay and Ek Tara Tui Desher Kotha.
 She was the recipient of the Ekushey Padak in 1992 and Bangladesh National Film Award for Best Female Playback Singer for the film Chhutir Phande (1990).

 Background

 Rahmatullah was born on 2 January 1952 as Shahnaz Begum in Dhaka to M Fazlul Haq and Asiya Haq.
 Actor Zafar Iqbal and music director Anwar Parvez were Rahmatullah's brothers.
 She got trained by ghazal maestro Mehedi Hassan, Ustad Phul Mohammad, Ustad Munir Hossain and Altaf Mahmud.

 Rahmatullah was married to Maj (retd) Abul Bashar Rahmatullah.

 Career

 Rahmatullah debuted in singing at the age of 11, as a playback singer for the film Notun Sur (1963).
 She first performed on television in 1964.
 She sang in Bangladeshi and Pakistani films.
 She mostly sang modern (Adhunik Gaan) and patriotic songs.
 In the late 1960s and early 1970s, she sang patriotic songs such as Sohni Dharti Allah Rakhe and Jeevay Jeevay Pakistan.
 She released an album with Samina Chowdhury called Megh Roddur on which she sang six songs composed by Shafiq Tuhin.
 She released four albums in total.

 Four of Rahmatullah's songs were selected in a BBC survey of 20 greatest Bangla songs of all times.

 Rahmatullah died on 23 March 2019 of a heart attack at her residence in Baridhara, aged 67.

-Pakistani journalist, Hamid Mir said, "Shahnaz Begum passed away in Bangladesh on March 23 when many Pakistanis were listening to her famous song Sohni Dharti Allah Rakhay on Pakistan day."
+Pakistani journalist, Hamid Mir said, "Shahnaz Begum passed away in Bangladesh on March 23 when many Pakistanis were listening to her famous song Sohni Dharti Allah Rakhay on Pakistan Day."